-I think that many Chabacano speakers would agree with me if I say that one of the many instances they would use English instead of the Chabacano equivalent (or codeswitch) is when they say 'next time'.
+I think that many Chabacano speakers would agree with me if I say that one of the many instances they would borrow words from English instead of using the Chabacano equivalent is when they say 'next time'.
 I believe that this is specially true for young Chabacano speakers.
 Next time ya lang kita come afuera.
 Next time ya lang kita manmirahan.
-Sounds familiar?
+Sounds familiar? 😜

 Chabacano: Otra vez, no mas ya tu hace con ese.

 Chabacano: Otra vez ya lang yo contigo llama, cuando no hay tu cosa ta hace.

 English: I'll just call you next time when you're not doing anything.

 Chabacano: Otra vez ya lang yo contigo visita alli na Manila kay no hay yo sen ahora.

 English: I'll visit you another time in Manila because I don't have any money right now.

 Of course, the otra vez that we are talking about in this post should not be confused with the other meaning of otra vez which is: again.

 Other instances wherein Chabacano speakers would borrow from English is when they say: next year, next month, and next week.
 The Chabacano equivalent of these phrases are na año que viene/ na siguiente año, na mes que viene/ na siguiente mes, na semana que viene/ na siguiente semana respectively.
 I'm sure that everyone who watches Chabacano news or listen to Chabacano radio is already familiar with these terms, but did you know that you can also use the phrase na + otro + año, mes, semana to mean the same thing?
 Here are some example sentences: